goatgirl86/8_ETL_Movies/README.md

 ## Summary
--	The summary table for movies as 6,052 entries.
+-	The summary table for movies as 6,052 rows.
--	The summary table for ratings has 26,024,289 entries.
+-	The summary table for ratings has 26,024,289 rows.